RunawayFancy/SA-complete-graph/README.md

 ## SA-complete-graph
 About this program

-Just one python file.
+Just one main python file and one weight generator.
 The corresponding parameters are in this program which you could easily change.

+## Change the os-path in this program
+The defult os-path should be change in your computer

+Notice that there is a weight array csv file